akelleh/causality/causality/estimation/README.md

 The first argument contains your data, the second is the name of the dataframe column with the "cause" (must be binary for PSM, but there's a little flexibility on how you encode it.
 Check the docstring for details.), the 3rd argument is the name of the outcome.
 The 4th argument is a dictionary that tells the algorithm what you'd like to control for.
 It needs to know whether your data is discrete or continuous, so the values of the dictionary are `'c'` for continuous, `'o'` for ordered and discrete, and `'u'` for unordered and discrete.

+The name `ATE` stands for "average treatment effect".
+It means the average benefit of the `1`  state over the `0` state.

-Now, we'll do a more in-depth example which will involve examining whether a few assumptions we make with PSM are satisfied.
+Now, we'll do a more in-depth example which will involve examining whether a few assumptions we make with PSM are satisfied, and we'll see how to get confidence intervals.

 ##### Detailed Example